serpro69/kotlin-faker/docs/src/orchid/resources/wiki/extras.md

 - By default, the constructor with the least number of arguments is used (This can be configured - read on.)
 - `kolin.Array` type in the constructor is not supported at the moment
+- Inner classes (either direct generation or as class parameter type) are not supported at the moment

 Random instance generation is available through `Faker().randomProvider`: